Sergio Massa: Personal life

-Massa is married to Malena Galmarini, a fellow politician and member of a Peronist political family.
-Galmarini and Massa met in 1996, and married in 2001.
-The couple have two children, Milagros and Tomás.
-Through Galmarini's father, Fernando Galmarini, Massa is the son in law of TV presenter and vedette Moria Casán.
+Massa is married to Malena Galmarini, a fellow politician, and a member of a Peronist political family.
+Galmarini and Massa met in 1996 and married in 2001.
+The couple has two children, Milagros and Tomás.
+Through Galmarini's father, Fernando Galmarini, Massa is the son-in-law of TV presenter and vedette Moria Casán.

-Sports-wise, Massa is a supporter of Club Atlético Tigre.
+Massa is a supporter of the football club Club Atlético Tigre.